-Meg teaches astronomy at Smith College, where she’s also taught physics and writing.
-She’s the academic director for Smith’s Summer Science & Engineering Program (SSEP) for high school girls.
-In her spare time, of which she has none, she writes.
-She’s a regular contributor to Muse, a science magazine for kids.
-She feels perfectly comfortable, if a bit pretentious, referring to herself in the third person.
+I teach astronomy at Smith College, where I’ve also taught physics and writing.
+I’m the academic director for Smith’s Summer Science & Engineering Program (SSEP) for high school girls.
+And I write about science for kids.
+I’ve written 30 articles and a book.

-Meg graduated from Carleton College in 1987 with a degree in physics.
-Her Master’s is from Iowa State University, 1991, in astrophysics, and her thesis topic was collisional ring galaxies.
-She also studied astronomy at the University of Massachusetts in Amherst but did not complete her doctorate.
-At UMass, she studied asymptotic giant branch stars at infrared wavelengths and was a member of the team that developed the Two Micron All Sky Survey (2MASS).
-She took time off from UMass to teach physics and astronomy at St. Paul’s School, a boarding high school in New Hampshire, for a year and a half.
-Eventually realizing that she prefers teaching to research, Meg left UMass to become a laboratory instructor at nearby Smith College, where she’s been ever since.
-She taught an astronomy class at Smith’s Summer Science and Engineering Program for five years before becoming the SSEP’s academic director.
+I graduated from Carleton College in 1987 with a degree in physics.
+My Master’s degree is from Iowa State University, 1991, in astrophysics, and my thesis topic was collisional ring galaxies.
+I also studied astronomy at the University of Massachusetts in Amherst but did not complete my doctorate.
+At UMass, I studied asymptotic giant branch stars at infrared wavelengths and was a member of the team that developed the Two Micron All Sky Survey (2MASS).
+I took time off from UMass to teach physics and astronomy at St. Paul’s School, a boarding high school in New Hampshire, for a year and a half.
+Eventually realizing that I prefer teaching to research, I left UMass to become a laboratory instructor at nearby Smith College, where I’ve been ever since.
+I taught an astronomy class at Smith’s Summer Science and Engineering Program for five years before becoming the SSEP’s academic director.

-Meg started writing around 2010: during a family vacation, she wrote a picture book about a rabbit who discovers the phases of the moon.
-In the process of figuring out what to do next, she joined the Society for Children’s Book Writers and Illustrators (SCBWI).
-The picture book is still looking for a home, but after attending a few meetings, Meg started writing for kids’ magazines.
-As of 2017, she’s published 20 articles (a list of them can be found here) on topics ranging from the teen brain to coral reefs and, of course, many astronomical topics.
-At the 2014 New England SCBWI conference, she was one of the winners of Pitchapalooza for her picture book No Monsters Allowed (which is also looking for a home).
+I started writing around 2010: during a family vacation, I wrote a picture book about a rabbit who discovers the phases of the moon.
+And then had no idea what to do about it.
+Luckily, I discovered the Society for Children’s Book Writers and Illustrators (SCBWI).
+After attending a few of their conferences, I started writing for kids’ magazines and joined a couple of critique groups.
+I’ve written articles on topics ranging from the teen brain to coral reefs and, of course, many astronomical topics.
+Alas, the picture book is still looking for a home.
+At the 2014 New England SCBWI conference, I was one of three winners of Pitchapalooza for my picture book No Monsters Allowed (also looking for a home).
 My debut book, Sky Gazing: a guide to the Moon, Sun, planets, stars, eclipses and constellations, came out on October 13, 2020.